Latham General Practice Attorney

 If you are filing for divorce, it's to your advantage to work with an attorney who has extensive resources, knowledge and skill in regards to New York equitable distribution laws.
 We have handled extremely complex divorce cases, including high net worth cases in which the property and assets involved were substantial.
 We work with trusted forensic accountants, experienced property assessors, and various other professionals to learn the true value of a client's assets and make sure no aspect of his or her case is overlooked.

-How is Marital Property Divided in New York?
+How is Marital and Separate Property Divided in New York?

 Contact Us